Margaret Meyer MBACP, MA, Dip THP, PG Dip Gestalt Counselling, Schema Therapy

 FACE TO FACE COUNSELLING

-In my private practice I work from a dedicated counselling room in inner Norwich.
+I work from a dedicated counselling room in inner Norwich.
 My practice room is situated in a discreet and quiet location, providing a safe and confidential environment for us to work in.
 The location is within easy reach of the city centre and the inner ring road, with convenient access by train or car.
 I will provide the address and directions for your first visit.

 I offer flexible appointments to meet client needs and have set my fees to reflect today’s economic climate: